stephbydesign/large-data-website/personas.md

 **Technology skills**

 - Early adopter.
-- Has a smart phone, tabet, and laptop.
+- Has a smart phone, tablet, and laptop.

 **Likes**